 When making purchases, it may be wise to preserve contemporaneous notes that were made demonstrating the need for the item.
-This may be important when an advocate, an agency representative or a disgruntled remainder beneficiary later accuses the trustee of wasting trust assets or of making inappropriate distributions.
+This may be important where an advocate, agency representative or a disgruntled remainder beneficiary later accuses the trustee of wasting trust assets or of making inappropriate distributions.
 If records become voluminous, the trustee can have them scanned or rent storage space.
 The cost for scanning or for a rental space is an administrative cost that can be charged to the trust.
 These records should be kept indefinitely.

-In most cases, the special needs trust will end when the beneficiary dies or the trust is spent down.
+In most cases, the special needs trust will end when the beneficiary dies or when the trust is spent down.
 Upon termination of a special needs trust, the trustee will have the following responsibilities:

-- Pay allowable final expenses of the trust. - Prepare a final accounting for beneficiaries. - File final federal and Massachusetts tax returns. - Pay back to the state (first party special needs trust). - Distribute the assets to the remaindermen.
+- pay allowable final expenses of the trust, - prepare a final accounting for beneficiaries - file final federal and Massachusetts tax returns - payback to state (first party special needs trust) - distribute the assets to the remaindermen

-It is important to note that the state is not a remainderman but a creditor of the first party special needs trust whose interest has superiority to other creditors.

-While certain administrative expenses are allowed, if the trustee delayed taking his or her fees until after the beneficiary dies, he or she may not be able to pay him- or herself for services as a trustee following the death of the beneficiary unless there are funds left after paying back the state.
+It is important to note that the state is not a remainderman but a creditor of the trust whose interest has superiority to other creditors.
+While certain administrative expenses are allowed, if the trustee delayed taking his or her fees until after the beneficiary dies, he or she may not be able to pay themselves for their services as a trustee following the death of the beneficiary unless there are funds left after paying back the state.

-Administrative expenses that the state will allow include all taxes owed and reasonable administrative fees to conclude the trust business.
+Administrative expenses which the state will allow include all taxes owed and reasonable administrative fees to conclude the trust business.
 Reasonable administrative fees include the expense of an attorney or accountant to wrap up the trust business.
-If a trustee is going to charge for his or her services, he or she should keep a contemporaneous record of the time he or she spends managing the trust and submit the bills to the beneficiary or his or her legal representative on a monthly basis.
-It is wise for the trustee to pay him- or herself no less than on a quarterly basis and perhaps on a monthly basis to ensure payment for his or her work in the event of an unexpected or premature death of the beneficiary.
+If a trustee is going to charge for his or her services, he or she should keep a contemporaneous record of the time he or she spends managing the trust and submit the bills to the beneficiary or his legal representative on a monthly basis.
+It is wise for the trustee to pay himself or herself no less than on a quarterly basis and perhaps on a monthly basis to ensure payment for his or her work in the event of an unexpected or premature death of the beneficiary.

-Upon the death of the beneficiary of a first party special needs trust, the Massachusetts Estate Recovery Unit of Mass Health will seek reimbursement for all payments it has made on behalf of the beneficiary over the course of his or her lifetime.
-At the time of death of the beneficiary, the trustee should request a payback statement from the Estate Recovery Unit.
-It is important to review the payback records with the guardian or member of the family who is knowledgeable of medical care the beneficiary received.
-There may be some discrepancies or duplications of charges that will be difficult for the trustee to identify on his or her own.
-If the trustee wants an itemized printout of all charges, he or she will have to make a specific request for this.
+At the death of the beneficiary, Massachusetts Estate Recovery Unit of Mass Health will seek reimbursement for all payments it has made on behalf of the beneficiary over the course of his or her lifetime.
+At the time of death of the beneficiary, the trustee should request a payback statement from the Massachusetts Estate Recovery Unit.
+It is important to review the payback records with the guardian or member of the family who was knowledgeable of medical care the beneficiary received.
+There may be some discrepancies or duplications of charges which will be difficult for the attorney to identify on his or her own.
+If you want an itemized printout of all charges, you will have to make a specific request for this.